LDCin/ProPTIT-Java/Java Course/seabattle/README.md

 ## Features

-- Player can play with computer
-- Player can play with another player
+- Player can only play with another player
-- Player can choose game mode
-- ...
+...

 ## Installation